toolness/jess-portfolio/content/project/hackasaurus.md

 ## Engagement strategy

 Run hack-jams with the New York and Chicago Public Libraries to user test how might we design web development learning experiences that meet youth where they are on the Web.

 ## Design strategy

-Help teens hack the websites that they regularly visit.
+Help teens remix the websites that they regularly with a bookmarklet.
+Teach the educators who support youth hackers so that they can be involved in the learning activity.

 ## Solution

-Design a prototype tool (Hackasaurus) and curriculum to make it easy for anyone to uncover and mess around with the building blocks that make up the web— empowering them to move from digital consumer.
+We designed a bookmarklet and curriculum to make it easy for anyone to uncover and mess around with the building blocks that make up the web— empowering them to move from digital consumer.
+The [X-Ray Goggles bookmarklet](https://goggles.mozilla.org/) helps you to look under the hood of a website and then remix the code.

 ## Process

-Both projects were conceived of, designed and implemented with Atul Varma. during our time at Mozilla.

-TODO: Insert goggles screenshot here.

-The X-Ray Goggles bookmarklet helps you to look under the hood of a website and then remix the code.
+This project was conceived of, designed, and, implemented with Atul Varma. during our time at Mozilla.
+We worked very closely with radical librarians in New York and Chicago initially, and this morphed into a huge international collaboration with educators and youth from Newark to Nairobi.
+We worked iteratively, testing and tweaking the tools and updating (and localizing) the curriculum.